Johnson allies Jacob Rees-Mogg and Nadine Dorries criticised for attacks on MPs

-Boris Johnson's allies, including Nadine Dorries and Jacob Rees-Mogg, have been criticised by the Privileges Committee in the UK Parliament for “undermining procedures of the House of Commons”.
+Allies of former British prime minister Boris Johnson, including MPs Nadine Dorries and Jacob Rees-Mogg, have been criticised by the Privileges Committee in Parliament for “undermining procedures of the House of Commons”.

 The committee said it was “particularly concerned about attacks mounted by experienced colleagues” including Ms Dorries, a former culture secretary, and Mr Rees-Mogg, a former leader of the House of Commons.
 Together with at least three members of the House of Lords, they “took it upon themselves to undermine procedures of the House of Commons,” the committee said.